Ylur/Lokaverkefni/bakendi/ReadMe.txt

 Express er webframework og ekki notað í serverless eins og á vercel TL;DR
 Key Takeaway: Do not use Express routers or middleware inside Vercel serverless functions.

+Varðandi Middleware:

+In a serverless environment like Vercel's, each API route operates as an independent function.
+Unlike traditional Express.js applications, you cannot chain middleware directly.
+Therefore, centralizing middleware allows you to apply common functionalities (like CORS, cookie parsing, etc.) across all your serverless functions efficiently.